When your brand is called “Apartment Bartender,” you really need a home that lives up to the name.

 Elliott Clark, Apartment Bartender

 That’s why he turned to the West Elm Design Crew and worked closely with Katy Bryant, lead home stylist at West Elm Denver, to outfit his new home in Denver, Colorado.
 The goal was to have a great apartment that would allow him to create content full-circle — from dreaming up cocktail recipes in the kitchen, to perfecting them in the bar area, to shooting the drinks at home with dark wood tones and natural light, to finally settling into his workspace to edit photos, post them, engage with followers and plan his next moves.
-“I wanted to make sure that when it was time to take photos or whip up a cocktail, there was are space to do that, which meant storage and a backdrop ready room,” Katy says.
+“I wanted to make sure that when it was time to take photos or whip up a cocktail, there were space to do that, which meant storage and a backdrop ready room,” Katy says.

 But of course he doesn’t just work there – he lives there, too! – so it had to be a great spot to hang out with friends for good food, good drinks and good conversation.
 It also had to be functional, with plenty of stylish storage solutions for his massive booze collection.